joelmoxley/founder-playbook/III. Market + Customer/05 - Corporate Partnerships - Proposal/01 - EoE - Corporate Partnership Proposal/md/02 - a - Halotechnics GameChangers Proposal Presentation 2013.pptx.md

-This example of a presentation application to the Shell GameChanger program provides a thorough look at all the factors to address for a compelling application.
+Halotechnics - This example of a presentation application to the Shell GameChanger program by Halotechnics provides a thorough look at all the factors to address for a compelling application.
 These factors include technology introduction and differentiation, vision for technology, status and traction of the company, scope of a proposal to work with Shell, a related timeline, deliverables and a budget.

 Credit: [Halotechnics, Inc.](http://www.halotechnics.com/)